Thank you!

 Work through the following checklist when picking a factory:

-• If using multiple molds, are there adequate assembly lines available?
+• If using multiple molds or production steps, are there adequate assembly lines available?

-• Is there a rigorous quality control department overviewing the process?
+• Is there a rigorous quality control department overseeing the process?

-• Are the outgoing batches of toys consistently being tested for safety?
+• Are outgoing batches of toys inspected and tested against approved samples and specifications?

 Step 6: Lock in your supply chain strategy